 But watch out—refinancing a first and second mortgage together can be costly at first since you’ll be charged fees to apply.
 You’ll also have trouble getting approved if you don’t have enough equity in your home.
 That means this is not a great option for anyone who’s lived in the same home for a long time.

 Refinancing a second mortgage alone can be difficult.
 That’s because a second mortgage is inherently riskier for the lender.
 After all, if you default on your payments and your house is repossessed, the first mortgage lender gets paid off first, and the second mortgage lender only gets whatever is left over.

 That said, it’s not impossible.
 If you have a high income and a solid credit score and history, you have a good chance of being able to refinance your second mortgage with a lender.

-How to Refinance Your 1st Mortgage When You Have a 2nd Mortgage
+How Does Refinancing Your First Mortgage Work When You Have a Second?

-When you refinance your mortgage, your second mortgage is legally allowed to be promoted into the primary position.
-If you end up defaulting on your mortgage’s monthly payment and having your home repossessed, the lenders behind the second mortgage will get your home.
-Any lender handling your refinance won't agree to this.
+When you’re refinancing your mortgage, your second mortgage is legally allowed to be promoted into the primary position.
+If you end up defaulting on your existing mortgage’s monthly payment and having your home repossessed, the second mortgage lender will get your home.
+Any lender handling your refinance won’t agree to this.